With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreEvanston Hospital Department Of Psychiatry is one of mental health facilities in Evanston, Illinois, located at 2650 Ridge Avenue, 60201 zip code.
-Evanston Hospital Department Of Psychiatry provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Evanston Hospital Department Of Psychiatry provides individual psychotherapy, group therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Evanston Hospital Department Of Psychiatry provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Evanston Hospital Department Of Psychiatry provides electroconvulsive therapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.
 Evanston Hospital Department Of Psychiatry also supports people with serious mental illness.
-Additional services provided at Evanston Hospital Department Of Psychiatry include mentoring/peer support/consumer-run services, family psychoeducation and suicide prevention services.
+Additional services provided at Evanston Hospital Department Of Psychiatry include family psychoeducation, mentoring/peer support/consumer-run services and education services.

 Learn MoreTurning Point Behavioral Health Center is a mental health treatment clinic in Skokie, Illinois, located at 8324 Skokie Boulevard, in the 60077 zip code.
 Turning Point Behavioral Health Center provides outpatient treatment.
-Turning Point Behavioral Health Center provides trauma therapy, activity therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Turning Point Behavioral Health Center provides trauma therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
 Turning Point Behavioral Health Center also supports people with serious mental illness and LGBT.
-Additional services provided by Turning Point Behavioral Health Center consist of court-ordered outpatient treatment, supported housing and mentoring/peer support/consumer-run services.
+Additional services provided by Turning Point Behavioral Health Center consist of family psychoeducation, case management and mentoring/peer support/consumer-run services.

 Learn MoreMethodist Hospital Of Chicago is a mental health treatment center in Chicago, IL, located at 5025 North Paulina Street, 60640 zip code area.
-Methodist Hospital Of Chicago provides hospital inpatient treatment and outpatient treatment.
-Methodist Hospital Of Chicago offers group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults and seniors 65 or older.
-Additional services at Methodist Hospital Of Chicago consist of integrated primary care services, illness management and recovery and case management.
+Methodist Hospital Of Chicago provides outpatient treatment and hospital inpatient treatment.
+Methodist Hospital Of Chicago offers activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older and adults.
+Additional services at Methodist Hospital Of Chicago consist of education services, integrated primary care services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.